lorenzofamiglini/Object-and-Sound-detection/README.md

 # Object-and-Sound-detection traffic sign and word trigger recognition:

-Object and Sound detection with Deep Learning and Machine Learning techniques.
+Application of Deep Learning and Machine Learning techniques.
 For the optimization part, AutoML was applied in order to obtain good models.

 Ogni file è di seguito descritto: